ddialar/cosuno.challenge/README.md

 This repository is based on NextJS, using TypeScript.

-I have implement the whole solution into the home page and the companies data is retrieve from the API.
+I have implemented the whole solution into the home page and the companies data is retrieve from the API.

 The code implement the OR filtering strategy.
 It means that the API will return companies which match with some of the provided filtering specialities.
 In addition, the code filters first by the search text introduced in the text field and then, the result obtained of this initial screening, is provided to the second filter where are analyzed the provided specialities.